thinkerytim/joomla-docker/README.md

 # joomla-docker
-Install Joomla in a DOcker LAMP container
+Install Joomla in a Docker LAMP container